CKIXD/H517Project2/README.md

 By Carl Klutzke, Sarah Nikkhah, and Hawra Rabaan
 http://vis.ninja/teaching/2018/H517/project2/

+#### MUST BE DONE BEFORE SUBMISSION:

+Look over the rubric for more additions to this list.

+Finish filling out the About page.

+Get someone else's vis working with the filter buttons.

+A 2-4 minutes YouTube video showing the use of your visualization with narration.

+Upload the application to a web host.

+Clean up this README file and make sure the description above is appropriate for public viewing.

-#### BEFORE DEMO:
+#### WANT DONE BEFORE SUBMISSION:

-Draw filter buttons

-Make one filter work with the timeline

-Add bar charts and map
+Get all vis working with filter buttons.

+Can I cycle through the Outside Longer Than values?

+Can we make the filter buttons more consistent, so they all have the same default setting?

-#### TODO:
+#### TODO SOMEDAY:
-Use colorblind-safe colors for the timelines

 Consider a column to the far right of the timeline with overall stats for the time period.

 Create column highlight hoverbars.

 Find more appropriate fonts.

-Finish filling out the About page.

-A 2-4 minutes YouTube video showing the use of your visualization with narration.

-Upload the application to my website.

-Submit the URL to Canvas as our deliverable by Tuesday, Dec 11 at 11:59pm.

-Clean up this README file and make sure the description above is appropriate for public viewing.